The-Marcy-Lab-School/se-unit-0/lesson_0_cli/cli_lp.md

 ## Objectives
 FWBAT...
 - Understand the "flipped classroom model" and how/why we will employ it in our class.
-- Configure their local development environment
 - Understand the origins of the command line interface
-- Navigate their local file tree using the command line interface
+- Navigate their file tree using the command line interface
 - Create, copy, delete, and move files and directories using the command line interface.
 - Understand key file and directory naming conventions